DataDog/hiring-engineers/answers.md

 We can now use the EC2 instance's public link to confirm the application is running.
 Here's mine: ec2-18-219-253-145.us-east-2.compute.amazonaws.com

 #### Instrumenting our application
-Finally we'll instrument our new Flask app by manually inserting `TraceMiddleware` in main.py.
+Finally we'll instrument our new Flask app by manually inserting `TraceMiddleware` in `main.py`.
 We also configure the tracker by defining:
 - Our agent's DNS name (`datadog-agent`) within our user-defined bridge network (`dd-assessment`) and
 - The port on which the Agent is listening for tracing data.

-We'll hit the `/api/apm` and `/api/trace` endpoints in our web browser a number of times to generate tracing data.
-After a minute or so, the APM Console should now show tracing data from our application:
+We'll request the `/api/apm` and `/api/trace` resources from our web browser a few times to generate tracing data.
+After a minute or so, the APM Console should show tracing data from our application:

 ![apm-tracing-data](https://s3.us-east-2.amazonaws.com/dd-assessment-djkahn/apm-tracing-data.png)